tim-schneider/nexus-ansible-collection/docs/README.md

 Unfortunatly repos do not have an unique identifier that's returned by the Nexus API, therefore we can not use that to update a new of a repo.

+## FAQ

+Q: After enabling the Pro eatures, my playbook fails when configuring User Tokens or Cleanup Policies.
+A: After enabling the pro features by uploading or installing the license, you have to reboot your Nexus instance first beore the additional API endpoints become available.

 Take away: when not all attributes for PUT are passed through the API, the role might see it as changed, eventho its not.